 Please know that DAS will be available for consultation and assistance, either in person or via phone or email.
 We can determine new accommodations if/as needed.
 As you are creating your new course formats, please consider accessibility in the design phase to minimize barriers and maximize access from the beginning.
 The Accessible Course Content & Materials page on the DAS website is hoping to facilitate this process.

-This blog by Aimi Hamraie provides us with some useful accessibility tools.
+- A blog titled Accessible Teaching in the Time of COVID-19 by Aimi Hamraie provides us with some useful accessibility tools.
 In addition, it gives us a perspective of the disability community.
 I hope you will find it interesting.
+Accessible Teaching in the Time of COVID-19 Blog.